-If you’d like to view a recording of any previous tour from Octobe, November and/or December, please send an email to firstname.lastname@example.org
+If you’d like to view a recording of any previous tour from September, October and/or November, please send an email to firstname.lastname@example.org

 If you’d like to view all 4 recordings per month you can access them with a special discount using the form below:

 Are you a group of friends, familiy or a Jewish community that would like to travel together?

 CLICK HERE to find out about our special discounts for groups or

 |Monthly Pass||60 USD||4||16,7%|